albin-johansson/tactile/docs/yaml-format.md

 # YAML format

 Other than the Tiled JSON and XML formats, Tactile supports its own custom YAML map format.
 If you're familiar with the Tiled JSON format, you'll notice many similarities.
-However, some key differences include that the Tactile YAML format doesn't support embedded tilesets.
+However, one of the key differences is that the Tactile YAML format doesn't support embedded tilesets.

 ## Root